AlexanderWeismannn/Semantic-Data-Augmentation/readme.md

 ## Results

 Below are some samples images generated of cocoa plants.
-We used both Local and Hybrid variety plants for this test and noticed minial artifacting:
+We used both Local and Hybrid variety plants for this test and noticed minimal artifacting:

 <img width="1660" height="1476" alt="image" src="https://github.com/user-attachments/assets/ab6d8fd4-52b8-4c86-9d53-616ed6b705b3" />